 A Fescue grass lawn requires the most maintenance of any grass.
 While it is the only shade tolerant turf option, it has major drawbacks as it is a cool season grass growing in an extremely hot and humid environment for 4 months a year.
-Care in the cooler months is basic, water as needed, mow as needed and treat as needed with fertilizers and weed control.
-Care in the hot months becomes more critical as this cool season grass is now trying to cope with extreme heat, high humidity, disease and in most cases drought.
+Care in the cooler months is basic: water as needed, mow as needed and treat as needed with fertilizers and weed control.
+In the hot months, care becomes more critical as this cool season grass is now trying to cope with extreme heat, high humidity, disease and in most cases drought.
 Below is a guideline which must be followed to maintain a healthy Fescue lawn year round and most importantly through the hot months of a Tennessee, Georgia, Alabama or South Carolina summer.

 Watch the video below to learn more about the services we offer for Fescue lawns.